Academic programme reviews

 As part of its commitment to academic quality assurance, the University has established a schedule of academic programme reviews.

-- the engagement of the staff in learning and teaching
+- the design of the programme

 All programmes offered at the University are reviewed in a regular cycle, approximately once every seven years.

-- invites current and former students
+- current and former students

 - researchers from affiliated organisations

 - other professionals who are, or have been, affiliated with the programme.